krb5/krb5/doc/rst_source/krb_admins/conf_files/krb5_conf.rst

 **permitted_enctypes**
     Identifies all encryption types that are permitted for use in session key encryption.
-The default value for this tag is ``aes256-cts-hmac-sha1-96 aes128-cts-hmac-sha1-96 des3-cbc-sha1
+The default value for this tag is
-    arcfour-hmac-md5 des-cbc-crc des-cbc-md5 des-cbc-md4``, but
+    |defetypes|, but single-DES encryption types will be implicitly
-    single-DES encryption types will be implicitly removed from this list if the value of **allow_weak_crypto** is false.
+    removed from this list if the value of **allow_weak_crypto** is false.

 **plugin_base_dir**
     If set, determines the base directory where krb5 plugins are